Wavix/w-alerts/README.md

 ```

 If the status returned is not 200, or if the response attribute _body.country_code_ does not match "AR", the rule will transition to a _problem_ state.

+## Status Page HTML Interface

+The application includes a visual status page that provides a real-time overview of all system alerts.
+This interface is accessible via the web browser and automatically updates to show the current state of all alerts.

+### Features of the Status Page:

+- Clean, responsive interface showing the current status of all alerts
+- Separate section highlighting systems with issues
+- Auto-refresh functionality with configurable intervals (10s, 30s, 1min, 5min)
+- Visual indicators showing alert status (green for "ok", red for "problem")
+- Displays alert names and descriptions for easy identification
+- Manual refresh option for immediate status updates

+### How to Access:

+The status page is available at the root URL of the application (`/`) and serves the HTML interface from the `/public` directory.

+### Auto-Deployment:

+The status page HTML file is included in the release package along with the application binary when deployed using GitHub Actions.